kossidts/playground-obsidian-plugin/README.md

 # Obsidian Playground Plugin

-**⚠️ Caution:** This Repo is solely for testing and learning the obsidian API.
-Do not use it in your obsidian app.
+**⚠️ Caution:** This copy of the [obsidian-sample-plugin](https://github.com/obsidianmd/obsidian-sample-plugin) repo and is solely for testing and learning the obsidian API.
+Do not use it in your obsidian app!

 ## Resources